 The courtroom went, for the first time since 10:14 a.m., genuinely silent.

-“Mr. Wessmann,” Mwangi said carefully, “have you ever known the defendant, in his personal or professional life, to engage in any conduct involving the misrepresentation of facts or the misappropriation of funds?”
+“Sir,” the attorney said carefully, “have you ever known the defendant, in his personal or professional life, to engage in any conduct involving the misrepresentation of facts or the misappropriation of funds?”

-Wessmann thought about this for an even longer moment.
+He thought about this for an even longer moment.

 “I’d rather not speculate,” he said.

-A 2019 study published in the American Journal of Trial Advocacy found that approximately 23% of character witnesses called by the defense in federal criminal proceedings produce testimony that is, on net, “harmful or actively damaging to the defendant’s case,” with the majority of such damage occurring in the first sixty seconds of direct examination.
+A 2019 study published in the Beauchamp Review of Trial Advocacy found that approximately 23% of character witnesses called by the defense in federal criminal proceedings produce testimony that is, on net, “harmful or actively damaging to the defendant’s case,” with the majority of such damage occurring in the first sixty seconds of direct examination.
 The study’s authors concluded that the most reliable predictor of a damaging character witness was “the witness’s preexisting confidence that he, personally, is a natural communicator and a people person.”

-Wessmann, when asked during a recess whether he believed he was a natural communicator, smiled broadly.
+The estimator, when asked during a recess whether he believed he was a natural communicator, smiled broadly.

 “Oh yeah,” he said.
 “I always have been.
 I read the room.
 I just — I get people.
 I always have.”